In this section the respective content of the SmPC has been summarised. See the full Summary of Product Characteristics for further information.

-Serious infections were seen in clinical studies with concurrent use of anakinra and another TNFantagonist etanercept, with no added clinical benefit compared to etanercept alone.
+Serious infections were seen in clinical studies with concurrent use of anakinra and another TNFantagonist, etanercept, with no added clinical benefit compared to etanercept alone.
 Because of the nature of the adverse events seen with the combination of etanercept and anakinra therapy, similar toxicities may also result from the combination of anakinra and other TNF-antagonists.
 Therefore, the combination of adalimumab and anakinra is not recommended.
-(See section 4.5 of the SmPC)
+(See section 4.5 of the Summary of Product Characteristics).

 Concomitant administration of adalimumab with other biologic DMARDS (e.g, anakinra and abatacept) or other TNF-antagonists is not recommended based upon the possible increased risk for infections, including serious infections and other potential pharmacological interactions.
-(See section 4.5 of the SmPC).
+(See section 4.5 of the Summary of Product Characteristics).

 There is limited safety experience of surgical procedures in patients treated with adalimumab.
 The long half-life of adalimumab should be taken into consideration if a surgical procedure is planned.